Maarten Gerritszoon Vries

 Cape of Aniva, Cape of Patience, Staten Island (Isola di Stati), and Strait of de Vries all seen on this Italian map from 1682.
 As the map shows, de Vries did not have a chance to discover either La Pérouse Strait or the Strait of Tartary, the mapmakers thus making Hokkaido and Sakhalin part of the mainland.

 Maarten Gerritszoon Vries or Fries, also referred to as de Vries, (18 February 1589 in Harlingen, Netherlands – late 1647 at sea near Manila) was a 17th-century Dutch cartographer and explorer, the first Western European to leave an account of his visit to Ezo, Sakhalin, Kuril Islands and the Sea of Okhotsk.

 Not much is known about the life of de Vries.
 He was probably born in Harlingen, Netherlands, in 1589 and spent many years in Taiwan.
 He is best remembered for his 1643 expedition to the north-western Pacific Ocean to discover the coast of Tartaria, on account of Anthony van Diemen, the governor in Batavia.
 This was the second expedition to look for legendary gold and silver islands in the Pacific, which nobody had discovered, after a failed expedition in 1639 under command of Matthijs Quast.

 De Vries expedition

 The two ships, the Castricum under De Vries and the Breskens under Hendrick Cornelisz Schaep left Batavia, the capital of Dutch Java, in February 1643.
-After a stop in Ternate in the Moluccas they continued their journey on April 4.
-On May 20 the two ships lost touch with each other in a storm, while off Hachijo Shima, an island some 290 km south of Edo, which, due to this setback, was christened Ongeluckich, or "Unlucky", Island by the Dutch.
+After a stop in Ternate in the Moluccas they continued their journey on April 4, roughly two months later.
+The two ships lost touch with each other in a storm six weeks later, on May 20, while off Hachijo Shima, an island some 290 km south of Edo.
+The Dutch later named the island Ongeluckich or "Unlucky".